(Corrects spelling of Kelley Bierce in Skadden item.)

 Instagram lets users take pictures with smartphones, retouch them with borders and filters, and then post the images on social networks.
 Founded in 2010, it has become the most popular free photo-sharing application on Apple Inc.’s App Store and boasts more than 30 million users.

 The acquisition is expected to close this quarter, Menlo Park, California-based Facebook said yesterday.
 Facebook said filed for an initial public offering in February.
 Roussel said that the acquisition shouldn’t affect “the IPO process.”

-For lawyers working on the AOL Inc (AOL).-Microsoft Corp.
-(MSFT) $1 billion patent deal, “there was still a lot of work to be done” between April 5, when the deal was signed, and yesterday’s announcement, said Bruce Deming, a lawyer in the San Francisco office of Covington & Burling (1175L) who represented Microsoft.
+For lawyers working on the AOL Inc (AOL:US).-Microsoft Corp.
+(MSFT:US) $1 billion patent deal, “there was still a lot of work to be done” between April 5, when the deal was signed, and yesterday’s announcement, said Bruce Deming, a lawyer in the San Francisco office of Covington & Burling (1175L:US) who represented Microsoft.

 In addition to Deming, the other Covington lawyers on the deal were partner Evan Cox and associates Ingrid Rechtin, Andrew Hall, Paula Domingos and Brad Chernin, all in the San Francisco office.
 Miranda Cole, a partner in the firm’s Brussels office, is advising on European Union antitrust issues and New York partner Robert Heller and Washington associate Sarah Burnham provided tax advice.

 Partners Rick Rule and Jonathan Kanter and special counsel Amy Ray of the Washington office of Cadwalader, Wickersham & Taft, regular antitrust counsel for Microsoft, provided U.S. antitrust advice.
 Deming said that the transaction was “relatively straightforward since it’s a single party purchase” unlike other patent deals that have had multiple parties.